Homepage > Education and Learning > Schools > Find a School > School Search

 - Parents are invited to attend the school visits if required.

-Is the building wheelchair accessible? (both sites)
+Is the building wheelchair accessible?

-Fully Accessible x
+Fully Accessible ??

-Partially Accessible v
+Partially Accessible X

-Not Accessible x
+Not Accessible X

 - We ensure where possible, that equipment used is accessible to all children regardless of their needs.